Macron In Rome To Turn Populist Page - UrduPoint

 Macron In Rome To Turn Populist Page

-Macron will hold talks with Italian President Sergio Mattarella and have a working dinner with Prime Minister Giuseppe Conte.
+Macron arrived for talks with Italian President Sergio Mattarella at the Quirinal Palace and was to have a working dinner with Prime Minister Giuseppe Conte.

 Conte and the anti-establishment Five Star Movement outmanoeuvred anti-migrant League leader Matteo Salvini, previously interior minister, after he tried to prompt snap elections by pulling the plug on the 14-month League-M5S coalition.